-During Level 4 students will gain supervised clinical experience as part the Foundation to Bodyworks module.
-By Trimester 2 students aim to be treating members of the public at the onsite clinic.
+During Level 4 students will gain supervised clinical experience as part the Foundation to RIMGM module.
+By trimester 2 students aim to be treating members of the public at the onsite clinic.

-During Level 5 students will gain further clinical skills and experience in each of the three modalities massage, reflexology and aromatherapy all of which are integral elements of the Bodyworks module.
+During Level 5 students will gain further clinical skills and experience in a range of modalities all of which are integral elements of the RIMGM module.
 Students will also acquire skills in clinical management prior to progressing to the final year of the programme.

 During Level 6 students although still supervised become more autonomous by managing their own clinical caseload.
-This assists them to become both competent and confident practitioners upon graduation.
+This assists them to become both competent and confident rehabilitation practitioners upon graduation.

-21 Work based/clinical practice learning statement
+21 Work based/placement learning statement

-As work based learning (described here as clinical practice) is an integral part of the learning experience for student practitioners this document can confirm that all work-based learning undertaken by the student practitioners within the University's Onsite Complementary Healthcare Clinic based within the Crispin Lane building on the main campus.
+As work based learning described as clinical practice is an integral part of the learning experience for student practitioners this document can confirm that all clinical practice undertaken by the student practitioners in the University's Onsite Complementary Healthcare Clinic based within the Crispin Lane building on the main campus.

 The Glyndŵr University Complementary Healthcare Clinic first opened its doors to the general public in 2005.
 The main objective of the clinic was to provide an affordable service that excluded no-one and was committed to the needs of all in the local community.
 Conditions ranging from back pain to infertility are treated within the clinic.
-Students currently studying on the Complementary Therapies for Healthcare degree programmes have welcomed the challenge of working in a clinic that provides a broad spectrum of conditions.
+Students currently studying on the current degree programmes have welcomed the challenge of working in a clinic that provides a broad spectrum of conditions.